Diverse Perceptual Representations Across Visual Pathways Emerge from A Single Objective

 Abstract

 How the human brain supports diverse behaviours has been debated for decades.
-The canonical view divides visual processing into distinct "what" and "where/how" streams – however, their origin and independence remain contested.
-Here, using deep neural network models that accurately predict hours of brain recordings, we computationally characterise how cortex processes dynamic vision.
-Despite the diversity of cortical regions and thereby supported tasks, we identify two fundamental computations that explain neural activity across visual cortex: object and appearance-free motion recognition.
-Strikingly, a single objective underlies both: these inherent computations in the brain emerge from optimising for understanding world dynamics, and their arrangement is highly distributed and smooth across cortex rather than strictly aligning with the two visual streams.
-Our results suggest that the human brain’s ability to integrate complex information across seemingly distinct representational pathways may originate from the single goal of modelling the world.
+The canonical account posits distinct pathways in perceptual processing, such as the “what” and “where/how” visual streams, though their developmental origins and interdependency remain contested.
+Here, we show that families of deep neural network models develop features that accurately predict hours of human neural and behavioural recordings.
+By using these models as proxies for the brain and systematically probing developmental objectives, we identify two fundamental computations: object and appearance-free motion recognition, which drive the visual processing hierarchy and explain away alternative accounts.
+Strikingly, a single objective underlies both: they emerge from optimising for understanding world dynamics, with their organisation highly distributed and continuous across cortex rather than segregating into stream-like modes.
+Our results suggest that the human brain’s ability to integrate complex perceptual information across seemingly distinct pathways may originate from the single goal of modelling the world.

 Article activity feed